JakePeyser/runkeeper-hashmatch/README.md

 # runkeeper-hashmatch Overview

-Runkeeper Hashmatch uses the IBM Watson [Personality Insights service][pi_docs] and [Twitter][twitter_url] to match you with the users who tweet using a popular running hashtag.
-Twitter is used to get the tweets for a given Twitter handle, the text from those tweets is sent to Personality Insights, which analyzes the text and replies with a personality profile.
-That profile is compared to against aggregated personality profiles of the users who tweet using specific running hashtags
+Runkeeper Hashmatch uses the IBM Watson [Personality Insights service][pi_docs] and [Twitter][twitter_url] to match you with the specific running hashtags.
+After inputting your Twitter handle, your tweets are sent to Personality Insights to analyze the text and output a personality profile.
+That profile is compared against the profiles of popular running hashtags, giving us a visualization of what hashtag you most align with.
+For more information on how the hashtag profiles are compiled, check out the [Analyzing Hashtag Data section][github_analyze_section_url] below.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)